Moshi, Tanzania: Medical care

 The main private hospital in the area is the Kilimanjaro Christian Medical Centre (KCMC), a zonal referral hospital.
 This complex has more than 450 beds and serves a population of over 11 million individuals.
 The Good Samaritan Foundation of Tanzania founded KCMC in March 1971.

 Next to KCMC is the Kilimanjaro Centre for Community Ophthalmology (KCCO), which was founded in 2001 and is co-directed by Dr. Paul Courtright and Dr. Susan Lewallen.
 A new three-story building for KCCO was finished in 2007, funded by several individuals and non-governmental organizations.
 The KCCO is "dedicated to the elimination of avoidable blindness through programmes, training, and research focusing on the delivery of sustainable and replicable community ophthalmology services".
 The KCCO has an "official memorandum of understanding ... with the Department of Ophthalmology and Kilimanjaro Christian Medical College under which the KCCO assumes or shares responsibility (subject to specific funding grants) for many teaching activities, running workshops and seminars, supervising the ...
 [Ophthalmic Resource Centre for Eastern Africa], serving in an advisory capacity for planning Eye Department services, conducting epidemiologic and clinical research in prevention or treatment of vision loss or related fields, and serves on committees".

 Moshi also hosts the Kilimanjaro Clinical Research Institute (KCRI), which is the research arm of KCMC.
 KCRI evolved from the Kilimanjaro Clinical Research Centre (KCRC) in 2009.
 KCRC was established in 2006 with the support of the Dutch government through the Netherlands-African partnership for Capacity development and Clinical interventions Against Poverty-related disease (NACCAP).

-The primary public hospital in Moshi is the Mawenzi Regional Hospital, which started sometime before 1920 as a small dispensary for German soldiers and became a hospital in 1956.
+The primary public hospital in Moshi is the Mawenzi Regional Referral Hospital, which started sometime before 1920 as a small dispensary for German soldiers and became a hospital in 1956.
 The hospital has about 300 beds but is severely underfunded.
 In late 2010, its surgical services were suspended indefinitely by the Government and Private Hospitals Inspection Committee of the Tanzanian Ministry of Health and Social Welfare.
 The head of the committee, Dr. Pamella Sawa, said, "During our inspection, we inspected the theatre room of Mawenzi Hospital and found it very dirty, with no[t] enough ventilation, the situation which is dangerous not only to the patient but also to his/her attendant...."
 The hospital includes a Care and Treatment Centre for people living with HIV/AIDS.
 The hospital's physical therapy department has a student learning program in cooperation with Norway, in which Norwegian physiotherapy students in their second and third years come as short term apprentices.